ericbulloch/kwmd/concepts/artificial_intelligence.md

 I have been utilizing AI in a number of ways as I have been learning cyber security.
 It has helped me learn concepts faster and provided feedback on ways that I can improve.
 What I like the most about the tool is that it is available when I need it.

+I have used it to do the following:

+- Explain broad cyber security concepts.
+This includes going into details on parts that do not make much sense or areas of a concept that I am very new to.